 Limited production volumes continue to challenge the hydrogen bus market by keeping manufacturing and component costs relatively high.
 Lower output restricts economies of scale, making large fleet procurements financially difficult for transit operators.
 According to the International Energy Agency's Advanced Fuel Cells TCP, the global fuel cell vehicle fleet is only approaching 100,000 units, highlighting the early stage of commercialization for hydrogen mobility technologies.

-Emerging Trends in Hydrogen Buses Market
+Hydrogen Buses Market Segment Overview

 By Bus Type